US House Poised to Pass Landmark Gun Legislation

 For the first time in eight years, the U.S. House of Representatives is poised to pass major gun-related legislation on Wednesday.

-In that time, more than half million Americans have been killed by a firearm (including suicides).
-Marjory Stoneman Douglas High School in Parkland, Florida was terrorized by gunman, as was a predominantly black church in Charleston, South Carolina, a country musical festival in Las Vegas, nightclub in Orlando, Florida, a bar in Los Angeles, synagogue in Pittsburgh, and perhaps most infamously of all, an Elementary School in Newtown, Connecticut.
+In that time, more than half a million Americans have been killed by a firearm (including suicides).
+Marjory Stoneman Douglas High School in Parkland, Florida was terrorized by a gunman, as was a predominantly black church in Charleston, South Carolina, a country musical festival in Las Vegas, a nightclub in Orlando, Florida, a bar in Los Angeles, a synagogue in Pittsburgh, and perhaps most infamously of all, an Elementary School in Newtown, Connecticut.

 The list goes on and will almost certainly get longer in the years to come.
 Mass shootings have become so common in America that several people survived the Las Vegas music festival shooting only to be gunned down in the bar in Los Angeles hardly a year later.